meerkat-tools/Fetal-T2star-Recon/README.md

 The pipieline was developed and tested on Ubuntu 20.04.

 Note: The script is currently a work in progress for sharing, everything is hard-coded for local computers.
-We are in the process of making the pipeilne more distributable via a Docker container
+We are in the process of making the pipeline more distributable via a Docker container

 ## Software pre-requisites:

 MIRTK/SVRTK (https://github.com/SVRTK/SVRTK) install as per instructions
 MRTrix3 (https://www.mrtrix.org/download/)

-In addition to the software, the fetal body atlas ased in the pipelineis the one described in https://www.sciencedirect.com/science/article/pii/S1361841522001311
+In addition to the software, the fetal body atlas ased in the pipeline is the one described in https://www.sciencedirect.com/science/article/pii/S1361841522001311

 nnUNet